First Men in the Moon (1964 film): Shooting

 Filming began on 1 October 1963.

 Schneer convinced Harryhausen the film's commercial prospects would be improved if it was shot in Panavision.
 "Ray was terrified of Panavision", said the producer.
 "All I had to do was suggest something different to him, and he would get nervous".

 "After you got past the first couple of reels, it was a funny film", said Juran.
 "Lionel was a swell actor.
 I liked him very much.
 His performance added immeasurably to the picture's entertainment value.
 He played it tongue-in-cheek but being such a good comic actor he controlled himself and never went too far.
 He made a great team with Edward Judd.
 Their personalities, one against the other, were just perfect".

 "It was fun to do, but it was bloody hard work," said Judd.
 "Lionel called it 'acting with chalk marks' because we were pointing at things that weren't there and dealing with blue backing and traveling mattes".

 Harryhausen would explain to the actors what the creatures would eventually look like just before they shot the scenes involving them.
+He was effusive about Jeffries saying, "Lionel is one of those rare breed of actors who is not only accomplished in his field but also enjoys what he is doing and has the added bonus of having an imagination.
+I would show him drawings of the effects scenes and he would know instantly what was required and how it would look, even offering suggestions".

 "Lionel and I didn't like Jerry's working methods too much," said Judd.
 "He was more of a technician than an actor's director.
 We always thought of him as an art director, which of course he had been".

+In the scene where Kate is X-rayed by the Selenites, the stop-motion skeleton seen was one that previously appeared in the 1963 movie Jason and the Argonauts.